privly/privly.github.io/pages/develop.md

   `options`: The option interface name.
 It is always prefixed with `options/`.
 You can use exactly the same name to send request to `Privly.options` background script in order do get specific option values.
   `newValue`: The new value of this option.

 **Privly Application -> Content Script**

-Content scripts can also get notified when a option value is changed.

-* `{ action: 'options/changed' }`

-  Payload: `{ action: 'options/changed', options: String, newValue: Any }`
-  Send at: `privly-application/shared/javascripts/options.js`

-  All content script will receive this message after a option value is set or changed by calling option interfaces provided by `Privly.options`.

-  `options`: The option interface name.
-It is always prefixed with `options/`.
-You can use exactly the same name to send request to `Privly.options` background script in order do get specific option values.
-  `newValue`: The new value of this option.

 Privly's architecture does not assume that the host page will perform these actions, but since we would like the host page to explicitly support Privly's iframe injection these messages are broadcast to the host page's scripting environment as well.